 Things to do/see in Sao Tome and Principe: This is my idea of a lost paradise that seems to have been forgotten.
 Miles and miles of beaches without any tourists, clear warm waters, palm trees dancing in the wind, the hot sun and maybe a coconut in your hand.
 Thankfully, the government is developing tourism in a mindful manner.
 Explore the Portuguese colonial past and relax.

 Need to know: Things happen at a different pace here.
 Perhaps a common trait for the countries on this list.
 Add the permanent Equatorial weather and the slow island life and you can see how things unfold at a natural pace.
-Relax, Heaven wasn’t built in a day.
+Relax in one of the countries less travelled, heaven wasn’t built in a day.

 You will rub shoulders with: Mostly Portuguese, as the only way to reach it is either via Angola (who goes there anyway?), Lisbon twice weekly and Gabon.